Allowed-by-default Lints

 Explanation

-Historically, Rust implicitly selected C as the ABI for extern declarations.
-We expect to add new ABIs, like C-unwind, in the future, though this has not yet happened, and especially with their addition seeing the ABI easily will make code review easier.
+For historic reasons, Rust implicitly selects C as the default ABI for extern declarations.
+Other ABIs like C-unwind and system have been added since then, and especially with their addition seeing the ABI easily makes code review easier.

 missing-copy-implementations